BLOG

 1. SQLite Injection: When designing queries for SQLite be sure that user supplied data is being passed to a parameterized query.

 2. JavaScript Injection (XSS, etc): Ensure that all UIWebView calls do not execute without proper input validation.
-Apply filters for dangerous JavaScript characters if possible, using a whitelist over blacklist character policy before rendering.
+Apply filters for dangerous JavaScript characters if possible, using a whitelist over the blacklist character policy before rendering.

 3. XML Injection: use libXML2 over NSXMLParser